VietTran86/Copula-Variational-Bayes/README.md

 The potential application of this CVB algorithm is vast.
 The CVB can estimate the parameters for many popular machine learning algorithms and high-dimensional problems (e.g. VB, EM, SVM, NeuralNets, Gaussian process, latent mixture models, density estimation, ICA, matrix factorization, dimension reduction, reinforecement learning, etc. to name just a few).

-In this paper, CVB was shown to improve the accuracy of VB, EM, etc. significantly for Gaussian mixtures, as shown below.
+In this paper, CVB was shown to improve the accuracy of VB, EM and k-means significantly for Gaussian mixtures, as shown below.

   <img src="./intro/arxiv_abstract.png" width="800" />